Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

 The web services composing the CAIR server were located on a machine hosted on a cloud service.
 The machine, running Ubuntu 20.04, was equipped with $16$GB of RAM, 2vCPUs of an Intel Cascade Lake $8260$ @$2.4$Ghz.
-The clients were running on an M1 MacBook Pro with 16GB of RAM, connected to the Wi-Fi network of our laboratory with a Download and Upload speed of approximately $80$Mbps, and a $10$~ms ping.
+The clients, simulating multiple robots accessing cloud services, were running on an M1 MacBook Pro with 16GB of RAM, connected to the Wi-Fi network of our laboratory with a Download and Upload speed of approximately $80$Mbps, and a $10$~ms ping.
 The experiments were performed using Wi-Fi as we assume that most devices would use this type of connection rather than an Ethernet cable.
-To ensure that the results were not biased by any network overload, we carried out the same experiments using the Ethernet, and we verified that the response speed difference was always negligible.
+To ensure that the results were not biased by any network overload, we conducted the same experiments using the Ethernet and verified that the response speed difference was always negligible.

-The HTTP requests that clients would perform to the server were simulated with the Apache JMeter application.
-JMeter \cite{halili2008} is a Java application designed to load test functional behaviour and measure performance.
-Its full multi-threading framework allows concurrent sampling by many threads and simultaneous sampling of different functions by separate thread groups.
-Being open-source, simple to use, platform-independent, and suitable to perform any kind of performance test, JMeter is frequently mentioned as a viable solution in the Literature \cite{jha2017, wang2019}.

-This application allows simulating a group of threads (i.e., different clients/users) sending requests to a target server.
-A parameter called ``ramp-up period" tells JMeter how long it takes to ``ramp-up" to the full number of threads chosen.
-If $10$ threads are used, and the ramp-up period is $100$ seconds, then JMeter will take $100$ seconds to get all $10$ threads up and running: each thread will start $10$ ($100/10$) seconds after the previous thread was begun.
-Once the simulation ends, JMeter returns statistics that show the performance of the target server.
+The HTTP requests clients make to the server were simulated with the Apache JMeter application.
+JMeter \cite{halili2008} is a Java application designed to test functional behavior and measure performance.
+Being open-source, simple to use, platform-independent, and suitable to perform any performance test, JMeter is frequently mentioned as a viable solution in the Literature for testing cloud systems \cite{jha2017, wang2019}.
+JMeter allows simulating a group of threads (i.e., different clients/robots), sending different requests to a target cloud server.
+A parameter called ``ramp-up period" tells JMeter how long it takes to ``ramp up" to the full number of threads chosen.
+If $10$ threads are used, and the ramp-up period is $100$ seconds, then JMeter will take $100$ seconds to get all $10$ threads up and running: each thread will start $10$ seconds (i.e., $100$ seconds divided by $10$ threads) after the previous thread was begun.
+Once the simulation ends, JMeter returns statistics about the performance of the cloud server.